LSSTDESC/chromatic-shear-sims/README.md

 ## bin

-- `viz-chromatic-shear-bias`: visualize a simulation
+- `prepare-chromatic-shear-sims`: prepare a config for analysis
+- `plot-chromatic-shear-sims`: make an example plot of a config
+- `run-chromatic-shear-sims`: run simulations
-- `run-chromatic-shear-bias`: run simulation and shear measurement
+- `aggregate-chromatic-shear-sims`: aggregate measurement results
-- `meas-chromatic-shear-bias`: measure multiplicative and additive bias of shear
+- `meas-chromatic-shear-sims`: make final measurements
+- `plot-drdc-chromatic-shear-sims`: make a plot of the chromatic response